TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 3/1 Corinthians 3.14.md

 ---

-If any man's work shall abide which he built thereon, he shall receive a reward.
+If any man's work remains which he built on it, he will receive a reward.